-Fig. 2.
+Fig. 1.
 Power Company Network

-ARTEnterprise.
-ARTEnterprise is a set of programming paradigms and tools that are focused on the development of efficient, flexible, and commercially deployable knowledge-based systems.
+SEVILLANA-ENDESA's long-distance traffic is controlled by a wireless System distributed throughout the Endesa network.
+Expert systems are part of the system dedicated to the management of a power utility's communications system, which we call NOMOS [11].
+NOMOS is implemented in Brightware's ART\Enterprise.
+ART\Enterprise is a set of programming paradigms and tools that are focused on the development of efficient, flexible, and commercially deployable knowledge-based systems.
 NOMOS+ is an extension for intelligent decision-making and diagnostic reasoning controlled by its own integrated expert system.
-NOMOS+ is the first production software written and integrated in GDMO+.
+NOMOS+ is the first production software written and integrated in GDMO+, Fig.1.

 The knowledge base is included within the specifications of the managed resources, following the proposed prescriptions in standard GDMO+.
-These new specifications contain management information of managed resources and include also the set of expert rules that provides the knowledge base of the expert system, Fig.2.
+These new specifications contain management information of managed resources and include also the set of expert rules that provides the knowledge base of the expert system.

-5.2 Implementation
+5.2 The System Features